memgraph/docs/docs/tutorials/graph-modeling.md

 first step we are going to take is designing a base graph schema.
 A graph schema is a diagram that maps the relationship between nodes that are part of our database.
-Creating a graph schema is very helpful because we have everything planned in advance and it can decrease errors while implementing the database design.
+Creating a graph schema is very helpful because we have everything planned in advance, and it can decrease errors while implementing the database design.

 ### 3.2 Identifying the nodes